|Course provider:||Open Universities Australia (University)|

 Studying this course through Open Universities will give you the confidence to take on an independent and self-motivated approach to teaching.

 OUA students can freely enrol in seven of the program's first year units, either to ‘dip’ into the education discipline, or (with their university’s approval) to use these units as electives in another program.
 However, the remaining units in the program are restricted.
-To continue working towards the Bachelor of Education (Early Childhood Education) degree, students must apply for a place in the program and meet specific eligibility criteria.
+To continue working towards the Bachelor of Education (Early Childhood) degree, students must apply for a place in the program and meet specific eligibility criteria.

 This is a restricted program.
 Students must satisfy the following requirements in order to be eligible for entry into the degree: